 Pork loin is perfect for stuffing and this stuffing is rich and savory with well balanced flavors.
 Along with the mushrooms and pistachios, the stuffing also has parmesan cheese, shallots and fresh oregano.
 They all work well together and the stuffing tastes almost as good as this lean cut of pork!

+The first step is to sauté the mushrooms with the shallots, and let them cool to room temperature.
 Use a food processor and pulse the pistachios until they are crumbly.
 You do not want them too fine as some crunch in the stuffing is good.
 Pulse the sauteed mushrooms and shallots in the food processor as well.
 This allows the stuffing to be an even consistency so that it can spread evenly on the pork loin.

 How to Butterfly a Roast